jdsandifer/Style-Guide/javascript.md

 ## Module Pattern

-When you hear "module pattern" in the context of javascript think singleton pattern.
-The way singletons or modules are usually implemented in js is by using a plain js object.
+When you hear "module pattern" in the context of JavaScript think singleton pattern.
+The way singletons or modules are usually implemented in JS is by using a plain JS object.
 Typically

 We set variables and functions as properties of the object so you won't see prototype anywhere in a module.
 Variables are prefixed with `_` since they're usually "private" to the module and if they're made available to the outside world it's usually through getters and setters